6 mins. read

 • In the UK, women aged 50 to 71 are invited for a mammogram every three years as part of a National Breast Screening Programme

 Breast cancer is cancer that starts in the breast tissue.
 It’s the most common cancer in the UK, affecting one in seven women during their lifetime.
 While the main risk factors for breast cancer aren’t preventable, there is evidence to suggest that some lifestyle changes can reduce risk.
-The most important of these is to limit how much alcohol you drink.
-In this guide, Perci’s Lead Cancer Nurse Specialist, Rachel Rawson discusses this and other risk factors for breast cancer, as well as the importance of screening in breast cancer prevention.
+The most important of these is to limit how much alcohol you drink and maintain your weight within normal limits for your height.
+In this guide, Perci’s Lead Cancer Nurse Specialist, Rachel Rawson discusses this and other risk factors for breast cancer, as well as the importance of screening in breast cancer.

 Breast cancer is the most common cancer in the UK, but around a quarter of cases are thought to be preventable